amon-mr-error/jd_cv_matching/README.md

 4. Push to your branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or suggestions, please open an issue in this repository or contact me directly at [your-email@example.com](mailto:your-email@example.com).
+For questions or suggestions, please open an issue in this repository or contact me directly at [your-email@example.com](mailto:kes.karna12@gmail.com).

 ---

-Feel free to adjust the content to match any specific details or additional instructions for your project.
-This README should provide a clear and complete documentation of your project’s documentation and workflow for both contributors and end-users.